Click to Place a Web Call Tel: (515) 865-4591

-HIPAA Contingency Plan: Disaster Recovery and Business Continuity Plan
+HIPAA Security Contingency Plan: Disaster Recovery & Business Continuity Plan

 HIPAA Contingency Plan: Definition and Scope

-Contingency planning/ Business Continuity Planning (BCP) is about a coordinated strategy that involves plans, procedures and technical measures to enable the recovery of systems, operations, and data after a disruption.
-Business Continuity Planning (BCP) and Disaster Recovery Planning (DRP) is the overall process of developing an approved set of arrangements and procedures to insure your business can respond to a disaster and resume its critical business functions within a required time frame objective.
-The primary objective is to reduce the level of risk and cost to you and the impact on your staff, customers and suppliers.
+Contingency planning/ Business Continuity Planning (BCP) is about a coordinated strategy that involves plans, procedures, and technical measures to enable the recovery of systems, operations, and data after a disruption.
+Business Continuity Planning (BCP) and Disaster Recovery Planning (DRP) is the overall process of developing an approved set of arrangements and procedures to ensure your business can respond to a disaster and resume its critical business functions within a required time frame objective.
+The primary objective is to reduce the level of risk and cost to you and the impact on your staff, customers, and suppliers.

 Definition of Contingency Plan in HIPAA Security regulation:

 Contingency Plan standard is defined within the Administrative Safeguards section of the HIPAA Security Rule.
-HIPAA Contingency plan related requirements are also identified as implementation specifications in the Physical Safeguards section of the HIPAA laws as well as the Technical Safeguards section.
+Its related requirements are also identified as implementation specifications in the Physical Safeguards section of the HIPAA laws as well as the Technical Safeguards section.

 HIPAA Citation